Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Standard quadratic form expansions of trace-decreasing Clifford channels

 where $(H,s,Q)$ is a usual standard quadratic form expansion data and $k \in \{0,1,2,\dots,\infty\}$ is an integer appearing in scalar factor $2^k$, in case $k=\infty$ the state is zero $\rho=0$.
 Subnormal quantum states can be stored in the computer as a tuple $(k;H,s,Q)$.

 As discussed in \cref{subsubsec:standard_form_Heisenberg}, during post-processing tasks there often appear operations of checking the condition $\Pi$.
 Let us now write it as

-Note that the integer $k$ should be big enough to guarantee that $\Pi\leq I$, lower bound on $k$ can be computed using Gaussian elimination.
-Such checks $\braD{\Pi}$ can be stored in computer memory as tuples $(k; G,c,M,K)$.
+Note that the integer $k$ should be big enough to guarantee that $\Pi\leq I$, lower bound on $k$ can be computed using Gaussian elimination (first make $G=0$, then make $K$ injective).
+Such checks $\braD{\Pi}$ can be stored in computer memory as tuples $(k; G,a,M,K)$.

 A superoperator $\Phi$ is called \emph{trace-decreasing channel} if it is completely positive and satisfies the condition $\Tr\circ\Phi \leq \Tr$.
 Let us call a \emph{trace-decreasing Clifford channel} the trace-decreasing channel $\Phi$ that has subnormal stabilizer Choi state.
 Using the reasoning from \cref{subsubsec:standard_form}, one can show that any trace-decreasing Clifford channel $\Phi$ can be written as